The Tourism Marketing Matching Grant provides funding to support tourism marketing and promotional campaigns.

 Eligible projects must be new marketing initiatives.
-Grants will not be awarded to fund existing marketing efforts unless the funds are for a new set of initiatives or outcomes or you are expanding the program into new markets or media.
+Grants will not be awarded to fund existing marketing efforts unless the funds are for new initiatives or outcomes or you are expanding the program into new markets or media.

 - creative executions specific to the marketing and promotional campaign:

 - creative advertising production (print, digital, out-of-home, video, social, and radio)

 - videography and post-production video editing

 - marketing collateral (print and digital brochures, visitor guides, posters, and maps)

 - fulfillment costs